koenvaneijk/brickbreaker/README.md

 ## Development

-This game was developed as a modern web application showcasing advanced graphics and audio techniques in browser-based games.
-It demonstrates how to create engaging gameplay with procedural content generation and dynamic audio that responds to player actions.
+This game was developed 100% with AI Claude 3.7 Sonnet by Anthropic AI as a modern web application showcasing advanced graphics and audio techniques in browser-based games.
+It demonstrates how to create engaging gameplay with procedural content generation and dynamic audio that responds to player actions with AI.

 ## Creator

-[Your Name]
+Koen van Eijk

 ## License

 MIT License

-Copyright (c) 2025 [Your Name]
+Copyright (c) 2025 Koen van EIjk

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal